Harbor Islands, Boston

 A fine activity on a sunny day is to board a boat to one of the harbor islands.
 Among the most accessible islands is Spectacle Island, a former landfill that has been transformed into a tourist destination with miles of walking trails, a beach, an outdoor restaurant (open daily in the summer, weekends only in the fall).
 The landfill has made the island's drumlins more pronounced, allowing for a 117-foot high perch on the north side with fine views of the Boston skyline.
 Picnics are allowed, but you are required to take all trash with you when you leave, and alcohol is strictly prohibited.

-The best way to get there (unless you own your own boat) is to take the ferry operated by Boston's Best Cruises, departing approximately hourly from Long Wharf North, just on the north side of the Marriott Long Wharf.
-Ticket prices vary depending on season ($15 round trip per adult when we went in September 2012, children under 6 free).
+The best way to get there (unless you own your own boat) is to take the ferry operated by Boston Harbor Cruises, departing approximately hourly from Long Wharf North, just on the north side of the Marriott Long Wharf.
+Ticket prices vary depending on season ($15 round trip per adult, $9 per child as of 2014).
 When you purchase your ticket, you are required to specify which returning boat you will take.
 If you miss your boat or want to take an earlier boat, you will be accommodated on a space-available basis.
 If all remaining ferries are full, the park rangers will call a water taxi for you (fare approximately $100).

 We went out to one of the Boston Harbor Islands on Saturday (4 June 2005): Georges Island.
 To get out to the island, one catches a ferry from Long Wharf in downtown Boston, for about $10.
 We were hoping to get out to see more than Georges Island, but the other islands aren't accessible by park ferry until later this month.
 The ferry ride out to Georges Island is only about 15 minutes.
 Keep an eye on the time...only so many ferries come to the island, and you'd hate to get trapped there overnight!